X

 The repetitive friction that tends to occur at these locations from our everyday activities can trigger psoriasis to develop in those areas in susceptible people.

 We tend to see that psoriasis typically is often bilateral and symmetric.
 By that, we mean that if present in one area on one side of the body, it often is present in the same area on the other side of the body.
 Also, the appearance of the spot in the skin on one side of the body is often very similar to the appearance on the other side of the body.
-For example, if a person has a skin plaque of psoriasis of a certain size on their left elbow, they will often have very similar spot on the right elbow.
-This rule is not 100% but fits in many cases.
-In the case of eczema (atopic dermatitis), we tend to see that this rule is often broken.

 When looking closely at the spots of psoriasis and eczema, they usually look somewhat different.
 The classic appearance of spots of psoriasis is red bumps and plaques that have overlying scaling, which often is a shiny or silvery scale.
 In the case of eczema, we usually see red areas, but these may have overlying blisters or yellow crusting dry skin.